MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 ### Data Preprocessing

-The images were resized and normalized to have zero mean and unit variance.
-We also applied data augmentation techniques, such as random horizontal flipping and random rotation, to increase the training dataset's diversity and improve the classifier's generalization capabilities.
+The images were resized and normalized and we removed labeled "Not sure", "Others", or "Skip" and may contain labeling errors.
+We also applied data augmentation techniques, such as horizontal flipping, to increase the training dataset's diversity and improve the classifier's generalization capabilities.

 ## Model Architecture and Approach